 During the 2017-2018 academic year, there were 1,020 undergraduates at Drury University - CCPS with 571 being full-time and 449 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Drury University - CCPS, see our tuition and fees and room and board pages.

 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Drury University - CCPS, approximately 42% of students took out student loans averaging $6,199 a year.
 That adds up to $24,796 over four years for those students.

 The student loan default rate at Drury University - CCPS is 8.7%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Contact details for Drury University - CCPS are given below.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 1,062 students took at least one online class at Drury University - College of Continuing Professional Studies.
-This is an increase from the 0 students who took online classes the previous year.
+In 2020-2021, 695 students took at least one online class at Drury University - College of Continuing Professional Studies.
+This is a decrease from the 802 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|